BenTalagan/glaemscribe/README.md

 Changelog
 ---------

+- 1.0.17 : (26/08/2016) : Ported modes to virtual chars, added a dedicated charset for tengwar eldamar for better rendering of tehtar and diacritics.
-1.0.16 : (16/08/2016) : Introduces virtual chars in charsets for easier tehtar and diacritic variant uses.
+- 1.0.16 : (16/08/2016) : Introduces virtual chars in charsets for easier tehtar and diacritic variant uses.
-1.0.15 : ... : Unlogged (see mode changelogs)
+- 1.0.15 : ... : Unlogged (see mode changelogs)

 License
 -------